ThelluruSumanjali/IMDB_Movies_SQL_Project/README.md

-Here is a clean, professional **README description** you can upload to GitHub for your IMDB Movie Analytics project.
-(You can copy-paste directly into your README.md.)

----

 # 📊 IMDB Movie Analytics – SQL & Power BI Project

 This project delivers an end-to-end data analysis workflow using **MySQL** for data extraction & processing and **Power BI** for interactive visualizations.
 The objective is to analyze the **IMDB Movies Dataset** to uncover insights about directors, movie performance, revenues, audience engagement, and industry patterns.